jtandy13/Debugging-Service-Portal-Widgets/README.md

 [Service Portal fundamentals: AngularJS scopes](https://www.dylanlindgren.com/2017/10/28/service-portal-fundamentals-angularjs-scopes/)

 All examples in this article are run on a widget called "Global Objects Demo Widget".
-To run the examples in the article you will need to see section "Running the Example Tests" at the end of the article to get setup.
+To run the examples in the article you will need to see section [Running the Examples](#running-the-examples) at the end of the article to get setup.

 # Basic Techniques
 ## Logging to the JavaScript console